 If there’s one thing almost every internet user has done, including online casino players, it’s clicking the button stating they’ve read the masses of terms and conditions when they’ve barely given them a glance.

 Sometimes the small print may as well be in a foreign language given how hard it is to understand and you think to yourself, what difference does reading it really make?
 When it comes to online casino offers however, there is often a lot of detail found in the terms and conditions which shouldn’t be overlooked.
 There are certain terms that feature in almost every offer and it’s these which we will take a look at in this article to ensure you are familiar with the essentials.

 This is the big one when it comes to online casinos and it’s something that can vary massively depending on which offer you are claiming.
 Online casinos tempt new customers by offering them large deposit bonuses or ‘free money’ but it’s not as simple as claiming the money and then transferring it into your bank account.
 To get to the point where withdrawals are possible, the bonus/free funds that you have been handed will need wagering a certain amount of times.

-Given that it is free money, it’s far from an unreasonable ask and it’s something you will find with virtually every sign-up offer.
+Given that it is in one sense “free money”, it’s far from an unreasonable ask and it’s something you will find with virtually every sign-up offer.
 The wagering requirement might be as low as 10x (ten times) but on other occasions as high as 40x.
 To demonstrate what this means for you, if you were given a £50 bonus with a 20x wagering requirement, you would need to wager £1000 (£50 x 20) in total.
 Once the requirement is met, the bonus funds will be ‘unlocked’ allowing you to spend them how you please.

 Different game contributions